conan-io/docs/integrations/visual_studio.rst

 With *visual_studio* generator
 ------------------------------

-Use this, or **visual_studio_multi**, if you are maintaining your Visual Studio projects, and want to use Conan to to tell Visual Studio how to find your third-party dependencies.
+Use the **visual_studio** generator, or **visual_studio_multi**, if you are maintaining your Visual Studio projects, and want to use Conan to to tell Visual Studio how to find your third-party dependencies.

 You can use the **visual_studio** generator to manage your requirements via your *Visual Studio*  project.